xendk/drake_ci/README.md

 conjunction with a CI server, as it allows the CI server to analyze the files.

-For external tools, see ci.drakefile.drushrc.php for hints on how to install them.
+For external tools, see tasks/*.inc for hints on how to install them.

 php-lint